-A^ detecting duplicates using a closed list, breaking ties on f in favor of high g, weighted A^ with w = 3,
+A^ detecting duplicates using a closed list (hash table), breaking ties on f in favor of high g, weighted A^ with w = 3,

-- greedy A^ but preferring low h, breaking ties on low g, - speedy greedy but preferring low time to goal (t(n)), breaking ties on low h, then low g, - Anytime A weighted A (w = 3) that continues, pruning the open list, until an optimal goal has been found, - ARA performs a series of weighted A searches (starting with w = 3), decrementing the weight ($\delta = 0.2$, following Likhachev et al.) and reusing search effort, - $\mathbf{A}{\epsilon}^{}$ from among those nodes within a factor of ε (3) of the lowest f value in the open list, expands the one estimated to be closest to the goal.
+- greedy like A^ but preferring low h, breaking ties on low g, - speedy like greedy but preferring low time to goal (t(n)), breaking ties on low h, then low q, - Anytime A weighted A (w = 3) that continues, pruning the open list, until an optimal goal has been found [Hansen et al., 1997], - ARA performs a series of weighted A searches (starting with w = 3), decrementing the weight ($\delta = 0.2$, following Likhachev et al.) and reusing search effort, - $\mathbf{A}{\epsilon}^{}$ from among those nodes within a factor of ε (3) of the lowest f value in the open list, expands the one estimated to be closest to the goal [Pearl and Kim, 1982].

-Note that greedy, speedy, and A do not provide any inherent mechanism for adjusting their built-in trade-off of solution cost against search time; they are included only to provide a frame of reference for the other algorithms.
-The first solution found by Anytime A and ARA is the same one found by weighted A, so those algorithms should do at least as well.
-We confirmed this experimentally, and omit weighted A from our presentation below.
-On domains with many solutions, Anytime A often reported thousands of solutions; we therefore limited both anytime algorithms to only reporting solutions that improve solution quality by at least 0.1%.
-A^{} performed very poorly in our preliminary tests, taking a very long time, so we omit its results as well.
-1
+Note that greedy, speedy, and A^ do not provide any inherent mechanism for adjusting their built-in trade-off of solution cost against search time; they are included only to provide a frame of reference for the other algorithms.
+The first solution found by Anytime A^ and ARA is the same one found by weighted A^ , so those algorithms should do at least as well.
+We confirmed this experimentally, and omit weighted A^ from our presentation below.
+A^{ε} performed very poorly in our preliminary tests, taking a very long time per node expansion, so we omit its results as well.
+On domains with many solutions, Anytime A^ often reported thousands of solutions; we therefore limited both anytime algorithms to only reporting solutions that improve solution quality by at least 0.1%.

-3.1 Dynamic Robot Motion Planning
+3.1 Gridworld Planning